 This new legislation, known as Streamlined Energy and Carbon Reporting (SECR), requires businesses to disclose energy consumption and greenhouse gas emissions (GHG) as part of their Annual Directors Report.

 Why streamlined Energy and Carbon reporting?

-SECR is one of the many energy-focused initiatives which has transpired as a result of the Paris Climate Agreement and the UK’s commitment to reducing carbon emissions by 80% by 2050.
+SECR is one of the many energy-focused initiatives which has followed from the Paris Climate Agreement and the UK’s initial commitment to reducing carbon emissions by 80% by 2050.
 The legislation is designed to make energy efficiency a focal point for businesses, to reduce the complexity associated with collecting, measuring and reporting on carbon emissions.

 The new regulation will present an opportunity for larger businesses to consider applying best energy efficiency practices and will force them to report on their energy usage and subsequent carbon emissions as part of their Annual Directors Report.
 The legislation replaces Carbon Reduction Commitment (CRC) which will come to an end on 31st March 2019 and will apply if you are currently required to adhere to ESOS legislation.
 The main difference is that SECR requires action on an annual basis as opposed to the four-yearly cycle of ESOS and if eligible, your business will need to adhere to both legislations going forward.